-Inflation Rate in South Africa is expected to be 4.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in South Africa to stand at 4.70 in 12 months time.
-In the long-term, the South Africa Inflation Rate is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Inflation Rate in South Africa is expected to be 2.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in South Africa to stand at 5.00 in 12 months time.
+In the long-term, the South Africa Inflation Rate is projected to trend around 4.30 percent in 2021 and 4.40 percent in 2022, according to our econometric models.